pieaerts/pieaerts/_masterclasses/zambia-photography-expedition-september-2023.md

 ### Day-to-day itinerary

-With everyone traveling towards Zambia from different directions, the first day is all about landing and acclimatizing.
-We are spending the first night at Latitude 15, a luxury boutique guesthouse in the capital city Lusaka.
+The expedition starts on August 28, 2023 in Lusaka.
+With everyone traveling towards Zambia from different directions, the first day is all about landing and acclimatising.
+We are spending the first night at Latitude 15, a luxury boutique guesthouse in the capital city.
 The next morning our adventure starts!

 ![](/uploads/zambia_3.jpg)

 _Day 2 – 5_

-Early in the morning we travel to the domestic Airport where we will board out flight to Lower Zambezi National Park.
+Early in the morning of August 29 we travel to the domestic Airport where we will board out flight to Lower Zambezi National Park.
 After a short flight of only 35 minutes, we will be picked up from Jeki Airstrip by vehicle transfer and make our way to the first camp, Old Mondoro.

 ![](/uploads/zambia_4.jpg)Old Mondoro has been hands down the most intimate bush experience I had in all my years in Africa.
 It’s a small camp consisting of only 5 chalets and the concept is simple - to provide guests with an authentic and unedited Zambian safari, providing a “back to the bush” atmosphere that centralizes on the wildlife and wilderness experience.
 We will be completely disconnected from the internet for the next 3 nights and experience some of the most incredible wildlife encounters on the planet.
 Wild animals are part of the camp and part of our daily routine.
 Elephants are literally residing inside the camp, under the canopy of winterthorn trees on the banks of the Zambezi River.
 Big cat sightings (some of the most prolific leopard sightings to be had in Africa) are very common as well, with the magic of the water providing island-hopping buffalo and elephants at your doorstep, as well as an extreme concentration of hippo.
 “Mondoro” in Goba language means Lion.
 The camp name honours a mythical white lion that used to prowl nearby – although “Old Mondoro” is long gone, his descendants still roam the wilderness of the Lower Zambezi, wild and free.